 5 star hotels in Central London

 In this case, it is very easy for us to recommend the Langham London which is located just off Regent Street in Central London and is one of the better hotels in London with great service, good size rooms, and many amenities.
 Although be aware, the price will match the service, so it won’t be cheap but you should still compare prices.
-If you would like a more intimate 5 star hotel and want to feel closer to the Queen, geographically at least, then we would recommend you check out Hotel 41, a hotel with only 30 rooms, don’t forget to compare prices before you book.

 4 star hotels in Central London